norvig/paip-lisp/docs/chapter13.md

 ```

 Now suppose we want to solve a binary-tree problem with breadth-first search, searching for a particular goal.
-Simply create a class that mixes in `binary-tree-problem, eql-problem` and `bfs-problem,` create an instance of that class, and call `searcher` on that instance:
+Simply create a class that mixes in `binary-tree-problem`, `eql-problem` and `bfs-problem,` create an instance of that class, and call `searcher` on that instance:

 ```lisp
 (defclass binary-tree-eql-bfs-problem